 That’s how I really know it’s fall.
 When I pull out the recipe and my apple peeler and, before long, my kitchen is full of the smells of butter and cinnamon and apples.
 Then it’s fall.

-- Apples.
-This is the big one of course! 🙂 You don’t need a ton, just 3-4 apples provide enough diced apple for a large baking pan of apple cake.
+- Apples – This is the big one of course! 🙂 You don’t need a ton, just 3-4 apples provide enough diced apple for a large baking pan.

-- Nuts.
-I prefer pecans though walnuts are great choice too.
-You can toast them if you want, but remember the cake goes into a cold oven so you don’t want to heat up the oven just before making the cake.
+- Nuts – I prefer pecans though walnuts are great choice too.
+You can toast them if you want, but the recipe goes into a cold oven so you don’t want to heat up the oven just before making the cake.
 (I use my toaster oven.
 Works great!)

-- Flour/Leavener.
-While you can make the cake with all white flour, I like using half and half here white and whole wheat.
+- Flour/Leavener – While you can make it with all white flour, I like using half and half here white and whole wheat.
 And that makes it a health food, right?
 Lots of apples, nuts full of good fats and fiber, and whole wheat.
 This cake is definitely a health food.
 And I should go and have another piece.

 To make a fresh apple cake combine the sugar, eggs, and butter with the apples.
 Then add the flour and pecans and mix into a thick batter.
-Spread the batter into a 9×13 pan and bake until the cake is cooked through and golden brown.
+Spread the batter into a 9×13 pan and bake until it is cooked through and golden brown.